 Visit our Getting Started page to learn about the basics.
-We also recommend attending a grocery store tour where you will learn how to read a nutrition label, which foods to choose and which to avoid.
-To attend a guided grocery store tour, visit our Events page or call 1-800-856-4916.
-Another great resources is the Quick Start Guide from The Plantrician Project which you can view online.
+We also recommend attending one of our guided grocery store tours where you will learn how to read a nutrition label, which foods to choose and which to avoid.
+To register for a grocery store tour, visit our Events page.
+Another great resource is the Quick Start Guide from The Plantrician Project which you can view online.

 Where will I get calcium from if I adopt a plant-based diet?